celalceken/OOPCourseCodeSamples/lecture14/README.md

         assertSame and assertNotSame
-            assertSame(expected, actual): Asserts that two variables refer to the same object. assertNotSame(expected, actual): Asserts that two variables refer to different objects.
+            assertSame(expected, actual): Asserts that two variables refer to the same object. assertNotSame(expected, actual): Asserts that two variables refer to different objects. assertAll
+            assertAll(executables...): Allows grouping multiple assertions into a single test, and all assertions will be checked even if some fail.

     Test Isolation: JUnit tests run independently, ensuring that the outcome of one test does not affect others.